 Marc: The steak is delicious.
 Now I'd like to pay, please.

-Server: Well Sir, You should pay at the checkout.
+Server: No problem Sir, You can pay at the till.